pagekit/pagekit/README.md

 To watch for JS module changes, run `webpack --watch`.

-When the installer havs finished, point your browser to the Pagekit URL on your web server and follow the installer.
+When the installer has finished, point your browser to the Pagekit URL on your web server and follow the installer.

 ## Stay up to date